 I am starting a series of blog posts on how to use TPRS in the adult ESL classroom.
 This is the first post in the series, on the topic of age.

 The age of the students is obviously one of the main differences between TPRS in a K-12 setting and TPRS in an adult ESL classroom.
 TPRS usually entails creating silly stories with the students, and when I first started exploring TPRS, I worried that my students would think the stories were too juvenile or dumb.
 But I quickly discovered that my adults really enjoyed the funny stories, and many of them seemed to like adding silly details.
 Of course, TPRS doesn’t require the stories to be silly at all; it’s perfectly fine for stories to be serious.
 It’s totally up to the students in your class to decide on the tone of the stories.
-And even though the TPRS stories I create with my students are usually somewhat funny, they definitely aren’t as bizarre and whacky as some of the TPRS stories I’ve heard some K-12 teachers talk about—like stories about Ariana Grande eating Justin Bieber’s toenails or something.
+And even though the TPRS stories I create with my students are usually somewhat funny, they definitely aren’t as bizarre and wacky as some of the TPRS stories I’ve heard some teachers talk about—like stories about Ariana Grande eating Justin Bieber’s toenails or something.
 And that’s totally fine!
-Adults often have a different sense of humor than children, so it makes sense that the humor in their stories would be a little different.
+Adults often have a different sense of humor than children or teenagers, so it makes sense that the humor in their stories would be a little different.
 And, of course, the type of humor often differs from class to class, and it might also differ based on the cultural backgrounds of your students.
-Last semester, in one of my classes, almost every single story we did involved a character drinking alcohol—usually in excessive amounts.
-But in another class I had, nobody ever even mentioned alcohol.
-(Which reminds me of one of the big benefits of teaching adults, which is that we don’t have to worry as much about the appropriateness of certain plot lines.
-A character drinks 10 margaritas?
-Sure!)

-I try to just go with the flow during story-asking and determine what story lines or what details would be most engaging for my particular class of students.
+I try to just go with the flow during story-asking and determine what story lines or what details are most engaging for my particular class of students.
 Personally, I usually prefer creating silly stories, so I tend to model and encourage that for my students.
-But if they’re not into that, I adjust.
+But if the students don’t seem like they’re into a lot of silliness, I adjust.